Fused LASSO as Non-Crossing Quantile Regression: Monte Carlo

 Our Monte Carlo setup takes as its starting point the design used in \citet{bondell2010noncrossing}.
 Each Monte Carlo experiment is generated using the location scale heteroskedastic error model of the form:

 An intercept is included in each setup (i.e., $\beta_0=\theta_0=1$).
-Note the presence of $\vartheta_{k}\in \{0,1\}$ which regulates whether the given variable has quantile variation at the given quantile.
-This term is included to allow `quantile varying sparsity', i.e., cases where a certain variable enters only parts of the distribution \citep{kohns2021decoupling}.
-A simple way to implement quantile-specific sparsity is by setting $\vartheta$ as an indicator function, where it takes the value of 1 only for cases when $\epsilon_t$ is below (or above) a specific quantile.
-For cases where there is full quantile variation, $\vartheta=\textbf{1}_k$.
+Note the $k^{th}$ element of $\vartheta_{t}\in \{0,1\}$ which regulates whether the given variable has quantile variation at the given quantile.
+This term is included to allow `quantile varying sparsity', i.e. cases where a certain variable enters only parts of the distribution \citep{kohns2021decoupling}.
+A simple way to implement quantile-specific sparsity is by setting $\vartheta_t$ as an indicator function, where it takes the value of 1 only for cases when $\varepsilon_t$ is below (or above) a specific quantile.
+For cases where there is full quantile variation, $\vartheta_t=\textbf{1}_k$.
+The $t$ subscript is needed the presence of quantile variation will be dependent on the magnitude of $\varepsilon_t$.